segross/UnrealImGui/README.md

 This is a work in progress but it supports key Unreal features, like Multi-PIE sessions etc.

-When running Multi-PIE session, each world gets its own ImGui context where world specific data can be visualised.
+When running Multi-PIE session, each world gets its own ImGui context to draw world specific data.
 When world update begins contexts are switched automatically, so using ImGui during objects update should be as easy as calling ImGui API functions.

 For scenarios where automatic context switching above is not enough I'm planning to add mechanism allowing to explicitly select contexts.
 After that I plan to add example project, more usability features, better documentation and integration of Remote ImGui which enables using ImGui from a browser and to investigate possibility of opening ImGui for Blueprints.